Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

 Intertrigo is a fungal skin infection caused by Candida albicans fungus.
 This condition is associated with an overgrowth of this fungus, which naturally occurs on the skin, and is usually caused by persistent friction and moisture in the area.
 It leads to symptoms like redness, pain and itching, and is most commonly seen in the armpits.

-What to do: Treatment for intertrigo should be guided by a dermatologist and depends on the characteristics of the lesions.
+How to treat: Treatment for intertrigo should be guided by a dermatologist and depends on the characteristics of the lesions.
 The doctor will typically prescribe barrier creams to reduce further friction and promote healing.
 The doctor may also prescribe antifungal ointments to manage overgrowth.

 8. Lymphoma